Tyrn/wei/the-insider-en.typ

      "Really?
 Shavash was quite interested."

-     "I would  recommend to  you not to discuss these matters with Shavash - you and Shavash have different goals."
+     "I would  recommend to  you not to discuss these matters with Shavash---you and Shavash have different goals."

      "What do you mean?"